 Urban design that respects water and history

-The Punta Hermosa Master Plan responds to the challenges of the coastal territory, integrating resilient urbanism and design inspired by local culture.
-Its structure respects the geography and optimizes water use.
+The Punta Hermosa Masterplan addresses the challenges of the coastal area by integrating resilient urbanism and design inspired by the local culture.
+The plan’s structure respects the geography and optimizes water use.

-The project transforms dry creeks into urban axes, incorporates native vegetation and prioritizes sustainability.
-The proposal seeks to generate walkable neighborhoods, active public spaces and an architecture that strengthens cultural identity, with local materials and urban layouts inspired by pre-Columbian forms.
+The project transforms dry creeks into urban corridors, incorporates native vegetation, and prioritizes sustainability.
+The proposal aims to create walkable neighborhoods with active public spaces and architecture that strengthens cultural identity.
+This architecture uses local materials and urban layouts inspired by pre-Columbian forms.

 Location: